Table of Contents

 Will there be a teacher dashboard for rec tracking?

 Teachers will have the same tools you have available to you today.
+Counselors will also still have a recommendations dashboard to track recommendations and view by teacher or by student.

 Can counselors help assign teachers if a student forgets to do so?